-Cons - The data is very raw, with few ways to shape the conversation as you want.
+Cons - The data is raw, with few ways to shape the conversation as you want.
 You can try to herd consumers, by raising questions through owned channels, otherwise, you need to monitor your data effectively to pull actionable intelligence.

 i hate how fast i finish starbucks drinks

 Pros - Surveys sit somewhere between social media and focus groups.
-You can automate them, to get more instantaneous results, while still maintaining a level of depth to your data.
+You can automate them, to get instantaneous results, while still maintaining a level of depth to your data.
 You can also adapt them for various stages of your buying journey, to gather relevant data.

 Pros - I’ve covered the net promoter score before, as it’s a valuable metric that brands can use to quickly benchmark their customer satisfaction performance.
-It also helps track people who will promote your brand (those that rank you 9 or above), and those that will criticize your brand (people scoring 9 or above likely to promote your brand, and those ranking you 6 or below.
+It also helps track people who'll promote your brand - those that rank you 9 or above - and those that'll criticize your brand - people scoring 9 or above are likely to promote your brand, and those ranking you 6 or below.

 Cons - The score is just a number.
 It doesn’t provide any clues as to why people scored you as they did.
-Therefore, you need to include other tangible information to help you track why your score has changed (for better or worse).
+Therefore, you need to include other tangible information to help you track why your score has changed - for better or worse.

 How you rank a brand demonstrates whether you’re likely to promote it or criticize it.

-Email, chat, and call data
+Email, chat, call data

 Pros - Much like email and call data, reviews help you see what consumers are saying at a macro level.
-Often, they will be created based on a highly positive or negative experience, so will often highlight the extreme highs or lows of the customer relationship.
+Often, they will be created based on a highly positive or negative experience, so will highlight the extreme highs or lows of the customer relationship.

 Cons - Depending on your industry, you could find your reviews segmented across numerous sites.
 This, along with the complication of collating and understanding a quantity of long-form content, makes monitoring them a challenge.

-Review data add an additional insights from customers.
+Review data adds additional insights from customers.

 Blogs and forum mentions

-How should you analyze your voice of the customer data?
+How to analyze voice of customer data?